 Questions of migration policy and citizenship identity have been central to my inquiry and research.
 I have some background in IT management, as well as journalism, politics and Real Estate.
 I have an MBA (Baruch college, CUNY, 2002), LLB (Univeristy of London, 2013), a soon-to-be-hopefully finished LLM (Temple, 2017), as well as several other not fully finished degrees (JD, PhD in Public affairs, and degree in creative writing among them).
 I also have a CILEX Level 6 diploma in Immigration Law.

-I am not a solicitor or barrister in the UK, but I am regulated by OISC as an immigration advisor at Level 3 (the highest OISC level) , and my UK-based company, World Without Borders LLP, is licensed to provide immigration advice and services, including representation in appeals in front of Immigration Tribunals.
-Our current registration number is N201800011 (new number due to recent re-licensing as a non-profit).
-I occasionally operate independently in Russia.
+I am not a solicitor or barrister in the UK, but from 18/11/2014 to 1/5/2019 I have been regulated by OISC in the UK as an immigration advisor at Level 3 (the highest OISC level) , and my UK-based company, World Without Borders LLP, was licensed to provide immigration advice and services, including representation in appeals in front of Immigration Tribunals. **Please note on 1/5/19 I sent a request to OISC to voluntarily withdraw from its regulation scheme due to my prolonged stay in the United States and lack of infrastructure that would allow me to continue UK-based legal practice in accordance with its licencing scheme in more than 3 months of my absence*** I occasionally operate independently in Russia.
 Until September 2016, we operated an office in Spain, and are still able to provide some services there.
 World Without Borders LLC, a company registered in Delaware in the United States, provides our services there.